 I have read and understand the School Social Media Policy and understand that inappropriate use may be considered to be misconduct or gross misconduct and may, after proper investigation, lead to a disciplinary sanction or dismissal.

-I understand that, in certain circumstances, inappropriate use of Social Media may become a matter for police or social care investigations.
+I understand that, in certain circumstances, inappropriate use of social media may become a matter for Police investigations.